 You gain transferable skills in the following:

-Sociology at Kent was ranked 2nd for research quality and 29th out of 105 in The Complete University Guide 2022.
+Sociology at Kent is ranked 2nd for research quality and 32nd out of 105 overall in The Complete University Guide 2023.

 Discover Uni is designed to support prospective students in deciding whether, where and what to study.
 The site replaces Unistats from September 2019.